ibm-cloud-docs/AnalyticsEngine/faqs-operations.md

 sets of configurations through a script, to spin up different types of clusters, or to use the same configuration repeatedly for repetitive jobs.
 You can find more information on cluster customization
 [here](/docs/AnalyticsEngine?topic=AnalyticsEngine-cust-cluster).

+## Can I stop or shutdown my {{site.data.keyword.iae_full_notm}} clusters to be charged on a per-use basis?
+{: #charge-per-use}
+{: faq}
+{: support}

+You are charged as long as the cluster is active and not on a per-use basis.
+For this reason, you should delete the instance after your job has completed and create a new instance before you start another job.
+To enable creating and deleting clusters as you need them however, means you must separate compute from storage.
+See [Best practices](/docs/AnalyticsEngine?topic=AnalyticsEngine-best-practices#separate-compute-from-storage).

+## Can I scale down nodes in existing {{site.data.keyword.iae_full_notm}} clusters?
+{: #scale-down-nodes}
+{: faq}
+{: support}

+No, you can't reduce the number of nodes in existing clusters; you can only add more nodes to those clusters.
+If you want to scale down, you must delete those clusters and create new ones with the correct number of nodes.

 ## Do I have root access in {{site.data.keyword.iae_full_notm}}?
 {: #root-access}
 {: faq}